mcu-tools/mcuboot/docs/imgtool.md

 This key file is what is used to sign images, this file should be protected, and not widely distributed.

+You can add the `-p` argument to `keygen`, which will cause it to prompt for a password.
+You will need to enter this password in every time you use the private key.

 ## Incorporating the public key into the code